UnitVectorY-Labs/gcp-iam-catalog/README.md

 - **Role-to-Permission Mapping:** Easily view all permissions associated with each IAM role.
 - **Permission-to-Role Mapping:** Identify all roles that grant a specific permission.
-- **Automated Updates:** The catalog is updated weekly with the latest data from GCP.
+- **Automated Updates:** The catalog is updated daily with the latest data from GCP.
 - **Search Functionality:** Quickly search for roles or permissions.

 ## Similar Tools and Resources